 2) Percent of adults with some college education

 6) Median family income.

-It has been suggested that the Decennial Census data may not accurately reflect the demographics of enrolled in a districts schools.
+It has been suggested that the Decennial Census data may not accurately reflect the demographics of students enrolled in a district’s schools.
 Despite this concern, the census data are used for two reasons.
-First, experimentation with other data demonstrates that there are no viable alternatives to the census data.
-Second, considerable research suggests that community characteristics, not only an individuals characteristics, are relevant in terms of the impact of demographics on student performance.
+First, experimentation with other data demonstrates there are no viable alternatives to the census data.
+Second, considerable research suggests that community characteristics, in addition to an individual’s characteristics, are relevant in terms of the impact of demographics on student performance.

 District Factor Group Listing

 The following table lists the DFG classification for each school district based on the 2000 Decennial Census.
 For illustrative purposes, the 1990 DFG is included as well.
 Since some methodological changes were made, changes observed in the table should not be interpreted as the degree to which the communitys SES changed over the past decade.